Robert P. McCulloch: Chainsaws

-Oil & Development
+Oil and development

 In the 1950s, McCulloch started McCulloch Oil Corporation, which pursued oil and gas exploration, land development, and geothermal energy.

 In spite of Evinrude's market lead, McCulloch continued to pursue the outboard market during the next decade.
 This led him to Lake Havasu, in Mohave County, Arizona, in search of a test site.
 McCulloch purchased 3500 acre of lakeside property along Pittsburgh Point.
 In 1963, on the courthouse steps of Kingman, McCulloch purchased a 26 sqmi parcel of barren desert that would become the site for Lake Havasu City.
 At the time it was the largest single tract of state land ever sold in Arizona, and the cost per acre was under US$75.

 To spur the growth of the city, in 1964 McCulloch opened a chainsaw manufacturing plant there.
 Within two years there were three manufacturing plants, with some 400 employees.
 Other communities developed by McCulloch Oil include Fountain Hills, Arizona, Pueblo West, Colorado, and Spring Creek, Nevada.

+McCulloch International Airlines

+Starting January 1964, McCulloch Properties flew prospective buyers into Lake Havasu City for free, a trip requiring a prospective buyer to make a fully-refundable deposit.
+This became a significant enterprise, with the property company acquiring over a half-dozen commercial aircraft and flying in prospective buyers from all over the United States.
+In 1970, McCulloch bought a small charter airline, Vance International Airways, to allow the air operation to become a certificated charter airline, McCulloch International Airlines.
+McCulloch Properties sold an 81% stake in the airline to a management/investor group in 1975, but the airline collapsed in 1977 shortly after McCulloch's death.
+2,702 flights were made to Lake Havasu City for prospective buyers over the course of the program, from 1964 to 1978.